aforestsomewhere/lc-data-intro/episodes/02-match-extract-strings.md

 ### Taking spaces into consideration

-Type `community `.
+Add a space after `community`.
 You get three matches.
 Why not six?

 :::::::::::::::  solution